Skip to Main Content

 How to Deal with a Hospital Lien?

-Practice tip: Always attempt to negotiate the lien to a reasonable amount, given available funds.
+Always attempt to negotiate the lien to a reasonable amount, given available funds.

-Do I need a Personal Injury Lawyer?
+Do I Need a Texas Personal Injury Lawyer?

-Practice tip: Talking with a personal injury attorney is always a good idea.
+Talking with a personal injury attorney is always a good idea.
 You may have more money net by letting the attorney do the work.

 Are Changes Needed in Texas Regarding Hospital Liens?

-Yes, Texas needs changes to the hospital lien law that both protects the hospital for payment and protects Texas families from being gouged for excessive payment.
-Defendants in personal injury cases usually contest the amounts charged on medical bills even though the treatment was necessary for the victim and the hospital has filed a lien giving them priority over settlement proceeds.
-This situation is patently unfair to Texas families because awards for medical expenses can be limited to reasonable amounts, but the hospitals have liens on the full costs.
+Yes, Texas needs changes to the hospital lien law.
+These changes should protect the hospital for payment and protect Texas families from excessive payment.
+Defendants in personal injury cases usually contest the amounts charged on medical bills.
+They do this even though the treatment was necessary for the victim, and the hospital has filed a lien.
+This gives them priority over settlement proceeds.
+A victim who receives medical services after being transported to a local hospital has no control over the cost of hospital services.
+They are at the mercy of what the hospital services cost.

 Commonly, we see liens filed after: